carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 Several metrics are commonly used to evaluate NLP models, each offering different insights into performance.
 Here we will describe the 4 most used in suervised learning classifiers

-Let's give the toy example of classifying sentiments conveyed in texts.
+Let's look at the toy example of classifying sentiments conveyed in texts.
  In this task, there are three classes: `positive`, `neutral`, and `negative`.
 We have a model that return the label `positive`,`neutral` or `dog` given an input text.
 If we want to evaluate how good is our model at recognizing `positive`s, there are 4 possibilities when comparing with the ground truth (your labelled data):

 1. **True Positives (TP):** the number of `positive` texts the model *correctly* labelled as `positive`.